Tricote/jquery-bulk-actions/README.md

 A jQuery plugin to manage bulk actions on a list of items selected with checkboxes.
 Uses localstorage to store the selected items on the client browser and persists the selected items when changing page (during pagination for instance).

 The selected items id can be dumped to a text form field on every selection change.
+The corresponding form can be used to POST item ids to the server.

 Usage
 -----